-A complete guide to wheat beer
+A complete guide to wheat beers & weissbier

 Excited to venture beyond the familiar realms of traditional ales and lagers?
-In this article, we’re diving into the world of wheat beers to untap the secrets of two popular styles – Hefeweizen and Weissbier.
+In this article, we’re diving into the world of wheat beer to untap the secrets of two popular styles – Hefeweizen and Weissbier.
 What’s the difference, what do they taste like, and what makes them favourites among seasoned beer enthusiasts.

-What is wheat beer?
+What are wheat beers?

 Wheat beer is a style of beer that’s made predominantly using wheat (with a touch of barley).
 The use of wheat gives a uniquely light and refreshing profile to the beer, although there are various different types, each with different attributes.
 Wheat beers can range from pale to dark, and they offer a diverse range of flavours, including fruity and spicy notes.

-Why is wheat beer so cloudy?
+Why are wheat beers so cloudy?

 One notable characteristic of wheat beer is its hazy appearance, which comes from the wheat proteins that can suspend in the liquid.